Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 25. Del Mar Beaches

-Del Mar’s main beach (15th–29th Street) is popular for swimming and picnicking, though summer parking is tough.
+Del Mar’s main beach (15th–29th Street) is popular for swimming and picnicking, though summer parking is tricky.
 Nearby Torrey Pines State Beach is scenic, with amenities (bathrooms and showers) and a kid-friendly lagoon near the road that flows into the Pacific Ocean.

-Highlights: Walkable to popular restaurants, L’Auberge Del Mar Hotel, a few smaller inns, and scenic cliffs.
+Highlights: Walkable to popular restaurants, L’Auberge Del Mar Hotel, a few smaller inns, and scenic cliffs. · See also: Guide to Del Mar Beaches

 26. Mission Bay Park (Beaches and Fantastic Playgrounds)